Documentation

 /validate and /store.

-Using hx-sync="closest form:abort" on the input will watch for requests on the form and abort the input’s request if
+Using hx-sync="closest form" on the input and hx-sync="this:replace" on the form will watch for requests from the form

 <input id="title" name="title" type="text"